Level 3 Personal Trainer Course

 Save a percentage of your earnings for tax in a separate account - preferably a savings account.
 25% of your monthly earnings should be sufficient - and remember that you have a personal allowance that will not be taxed.
 You will then be taxed on approximately 20-40% of the rest of your income depending on how much you earn.
 These figures change each year so make sure you keep up to date by visiting the HMRC website.

 You need to contact HM Revenue and Customs (0300 200 3504) within 3 months from the end of your first month of trading to register your business.

-So to recap – register with REPs and CIMSPA, make sure you're fully insured, set up the appropriate bank accounts for tax and earnings, organise your National Insurance contributions and don't forget to register your business.
+So to recap – register with CIMSPA, make sure you're fully insured, set up the appropriate bank accounts for tax and earnings, organise your National Insurance contributions and don't forget to register your business.
 You will then have successfully set up and started your own business.

 An incredibly professional organisation that deserves recognition for the quality of the training.
 It was made easy for me to qualify to Level 4 PT by use on online training to provide a foundation of knowledge, then supplemented by simply superb weekend workshops on various specific aspects - these workshops under promised and over delivered every single time through instructors that had a wealth of knowledge and experience and clearly demonstrated this in a professional manner.